DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/offline-upgrade.md

         helm repo update skoala-release # (1)
         ```

-        1. If the helm version is too low, it will fail.
+        1. If the helm version is outdated, it will fail.
 If it fails, try `helm update repo` command

     4. Select the version of DME you want to install (the latest version is recommended).